Not sure if Poop 911 is right for you?

 Potential Mitigations

-- Your business advisor should help you contact a significant number of the former franchisees listed in Item 20 to understand their reasons for leaving the system.
+- Speaking with a significant number of former franchisees from the list in Exhibit E is essential to understand their reasons for leaving the system.

-- An accountant can help you analyze the turnover data across all three years provided in the tables to identify any concerning trends in franchisee exits.
+- A business advisor can help you analyze the turnover and transfer data in Item 20 to identify any concerning trends.

 Rapid System Growth